codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops.md

 ---

 >**ATTENTION**:
-We have transitioned to a [Helm-based installation for Hybrid GitOps Runtimes]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops-helm-installation/), for improved experience and performance.
+We have transitioned to a [Helm-based installation for Hybrid GitOps Runtimes]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops-helm-installation/) for improved experience and performance.
 The CLI-based installation for Hybrid GitOps is now considered legacy.
-We will deprecate this installation mode permanently on August 1, 2023.
-To migrate your Hybrid GitOps Runtimes from CLI to Helm, please contact us, and we'll migrate them for you.
+We will deprecate this installation mode permanently in the coming months.
+Please stay tuned for further updates and instructions, including the migration process.

 Provision one or more Hybrid GitOps Runtimes in your Codefresh account.